tr-shishir/topup-tracker/README.md

         - This command will run the scheduler every minute `* * * * * php /path/to/artisan schedule:run`

+- The process that initiate manually and get top 10 topup Users (btn:Re-Calculate Top-Up), to achive that you need a Queue driver setup.
+Because of more then 200,000 you have to search it will take a long time for user.
+But queue will do it in background so that user must not see the page is looooooaaaading.

 2.`For Job Dispatched:`

     2.1 If you are in Local server in your local device, then you must need to run a command in your terminal `php artisan queue:work`.